Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ```

 - Run the App
+Test whether the Movie-Fun app still runs locally.
 ````
 mvn spring-boot:run
 ````
-Test that the app still runs locally.
-You will be able to navigate the home page and the setup page, but the movies list page still returns a 404.
+You will be able to navigate the home page and the setup page, but the [movies list page](http://localhost:8080/moviefun) still returns a 404.